nagarajvernekar30/lrPayne/README.md

 - Scaling parameters → `scaling/minmax.csv`

 Note:
 	Labels_example.csv and spectra_example.csv are only present as example files and should not be used for actual training of the model.
-They contain only 500 spectra leading estimations of weights and biases.
+They contain only 500 spectra leading to bad estimations of weights and biases.

 ### 2️⃣ Fitting a Single Star
 Using the trained model, LRPayne fits the observed spectrum of a single target star and compares it to literature parameters.